AgoraIO/Docs-Source/flexible-classroom/develop/integrate-system.md

 You need to pass the user ID (or the mapping of the user ID) in your own user system to Smart Classroom as `userUuid`.

-<Vg k="FC"/>'s `userUuidis` are globally unique, that is, the each `userUuidis` is only allowed to log in on one instance of one device at a time, and logging in again will overwrite the previous device's login status.
+<Vg k="FC"/>'s `userUuidi`s are globally unique, that is, each `userUuidi` is only allowed to log in on one instance of one device at a time, and logging in again overwrites the previous device's login status.

 Each `userUuid` in the same `roomUuiddata` will be retained, that is, if a user changes the device `userUuid` in the same class(such as switching from browser login to mobile App login), the user's information in the class will still exist.